eBay/nice-dag/docs/api-ref/nice-dag.md

 ```jsx
 () => IViewNode[]
 ```
-The api can get all nodes and return the array of IViewNode.
+The api can get all nodes and return an array of IViewNode.
 #### Return
 | Name           | Description | Type  |
 | --------------- | -------- | ----------|